 A Gay Couple’s Photo Tour Parks Public Art Downtown Calgary Alberta Canada – Thinking about Calgary, a public art scene would not be necessarily the first thing that comes to your mind, especially not in Downtown Calgary with all its huge skyscrapers and financial offices.
 Luckily, we have been disabused.
-A variety of sculptures, gigantic graffitis, outdoor paintings and sunny parks with public art are scattered all around the heart of the Canadian city in the province of Alberta.
+A variety of sculptures, gigantic graffiti, outdoor paintings, and sunny parks with public art are scattered all around the heart of the Canadian city in the province of Alberta.
 Additional to the outdoor art installations, a multiplicity of public art in most of the foyers and backyards of the modern buildings showcase art pieces from all over the world.
-During our stay in Calgary right before our road trip through the Canadian Rocky Mountains of Alberta, we became gay city explorers doing the Public Art Walk in Downtown Calgary.
+During our stay in Calgary right before our road trip through the Canadian Rocky Mountains of Alberta, Canada we became gay city explorers doing the Public Art Walk in Downtown Calgary.

-While wandering around the skyscraper heart, Calgary succeeded in surprising us in a totally unexpected way.
+While wandering around the skyscraper heart, Calgary succeeded in surprising us in a completely unexpected way.
 Combined with coffee and cake breaks in one of the cafés all around Downtown Calgary, sitting in a park and doing art, sculpture, and people watching was one of our favorite things to do in Calgary.
-Therefore, you can do a walking tour, or rent a fat tired bike and cruise through the city.
-And if it is a windy, snowy or rainy day in Calgary, we recommend a visit to the Fort of Calgary, the Glenbow Museum or Telus Spark Science Museum.
+Therefore, you can do a walking tour, or rent a fat-tired bike and cruise through the city.
+And if it is a windy, snowy, or rainy day in Calgary, we recommend a visit to the Fort of Calgary, the Glenbow Museum, or Telus Spark Science Museum.
 Just one hour away from Calgary, dinosaur fans should pay a visit to the Royal Tyrrell Museum in Drumheller, while Star Trek fans have to the Canadian town “Vulcan”.
-But now, join us on our walking photo tour around the heart of Calgary and see our favorite parks and public art scene in Downtown through a couple of men’s eyes!
+But now, join us on our walking photo tour around the heart of Calgary and see our favorite parks and public art scene Downtown through a couple of men’s eyes!

 Walking Tour Parks & Public Art Calgary